Update: Submissions to the Gymnastics in Australia review have now closed.

 By providing a submission for this Review, you consent to the Commission collecting and using the information you provide for the purposes of this Review.

-Submissions close on Sunday, 10 January 2021.
-If you would like any further information or have any questions concerning this Review, please contact either Maria Twomey, Nevo Rom or another member of the Gymnastics in Australia Review Team at email@example.com or on 1800 314 621.
+Submissions to the review have now closed.
+If you would like any further information or have any questions concerning this Review, please contact either Maria Twomey, Nevo Rom or another member of the Gymnastics in Australia Review Team at firstname.lastname@example.org or on 1800 314 621.

 Making a submission about misconduct, bullying, abuse, sexual harassment and assault can be distressing.
 If you decide to make a submission and find that either during or after completing the submission, you have become distressed as a result, please click here to find a list of national support services that provide counselling and other forms of support.